second-state/smart-contract-search-engine/README.md

 ```
 #### Elasticsearch

-AWS provides Elasticsearch as a service.
-To set up an AWS Elasticsearch instance visit your AWS console using the following URL.
+**AWS provides Elasticsearch as a service.
+To set up an AWS Elasticsearch instance visit your AWS console using the following URL.**
 ```
 https://console.aws.amazon.com/console/home
 ```
-Type "Elasticsearch" into the Find Services section of the AWS console.
+**Type "Elasticsearch" into the Find Services section of the AWS console.**

 ![Demonstration image](images/find_services.png)

-Click the "Create a new domain" button.
+**Click the "Create a new domain" button.**

 ![Demonstration image](images/create_new_es_domain.png)

 Choose the appropriate machine[s] for your cluster, keeping in mind [the pricing of each machine](https://aws.amazon.com/ec2/pricing/on-demand/).
 Remember that you can also set up [cost, usage and reservation budgets](https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets/create?type=COST) as well as [cost alerts and cost forecasts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) to avoid surprises.
+Please also remember that Elasticsearch instances (domains and indexes) are region specific.
+Make sure that you remember which region you used to initialize the instance (you will also need this region information later for authentication and access control).

 #### Amazon Web Services (AWS)

-Authentication
+**Authentication and access control**

+All of the blockchain data is public so there is no real need to restric access.
+However, we want to ensure that this global access is **Read-Only** and that write access is restricted to the appropriate IP/Domain/User etc.